vscode-neovim/vscode-neovim/README.md

 Parameters:

 - `callback` (function): Callback function to run after switching to insert mode
+- `ms` (number, optional): Milliseconds to defer the callback.
+Defaults to 30.

 Example: make `editor.action.addSelectionToNextFindMatch` work correctly in any mode.